btzr-io/godot-aria/README.md

 # Godot-ARIA
 A plugin for creating accessible rich internet applications with godot.

-For more information about screen readers and browsers compatibility please see: [current live region behaviour](https://tetralogical.com/blog/2024/05/01/why-are-my-live-regions-not-working/#current-live-region-behaviour).

 ### Features
 - Accessible html page template.
 - Notifiy changes or important alerts to screen readers.
+- Expose Control nodes to the browser accesibility tree.
+- Media features detection (reduce motion, contrast preferences, light / dark theme)
 - Restore or gain focus with tab / shift + tab navigation.
 - Focus can leave the canvas element to navigate other content on the web page.
-- Accessibility module for Node2D.
-- Customizable web input element as a control node.
-- Native html input as an hybrid control node ( replacement for LineEdit control )
+- Native html text input element as an hybrid control node ( replacement for LineEdit control )
-- Media features detection (reduce motion, contrast preferences, light / dark theme)

 ## Installation
 Just add the addons folder to your project and enable the plugin.